 Welding Fumes Occupational Exposures

 CAREX Canada estimates that approximately 333,000 Canadians are exposed to welding fumes in their workplaces.
-The industries with the highest number of exposed workers are machinery and equipment repair and maintenance, building equipment contractors, and automotive repair and maintenance.
+The industries with the highest number of exposed workers are building equipment contractors, commercial and industrial machinery and equipment, and automotive repair and maintenance.

 - The type of welding process (e.g. arc or gas welding)

 - The composition of the welding rod